Moloko897/aws-reStart-journery/Amazon Lex chatbot/Lab-notes.md

 # Steps Taken

-Intent Creation - Built an intent called S3Quiz with utterances such as “Start quiz”, “Quiz me on S3”.
+Intent Creation - Built an intent called SSSBot with utterances such as “Start quiz”, “Hi, Tell me about S3”.

 Question Setup - Added the first multiple-choice question with answer slots (A/B/C).